 What We Are Doing to Help the Environment

-We are entering the third year of our trayless serving program!
-A study by the University of Cincinnati suggests it is possible to reduce the food and paper waste by at least 20% by removing trays from the dining
+Cincinnati Country Day has been trayless since 2009!
+A study by the University of Cincinnati suggests it is possible to reduce the food and paper waste by at least 20% by removing trays from the dining experience.

 Look for more organic and local selections featured through out our menu as well as items from CCDS's own garden to further support our goal of sustainability.